-The Most Overlooked Data Source Impacting Business Growth
+Data Ingestion 101: The Most Overlooked Data Source Impacting Business Growth

-Four Most Common Sources of Data
+The Four Most Common Data Sources

 1. Internal data

 Your organization's processes capture internal data.
 Internal data comes from a variety of sources and departments, including sales reports, financial documents, human resources data, and so on.
 It could be customer transactions or employees' wages.
 A machine-generated data collection system or an item's sensors or software may have recorded the data.
-You’ll typically find this data stored in databases, operational systems (e.g. CRM, ERP) or in system log files.
+You’ll typically find this data stored in databases, operational systems (e.g., CRM, ERP), or in system log files.

 2. Third-party analytics